arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

-### ZWED0038E":"JavaManager given port range beyond limits
+### ZWED0039E

+  JavaManager not given any ports with which to run servers

   **Reason:**

   TODO